adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:provider

+Create a [service provider file](../fundamentals/service_providers.md).
+Providers are stored inside the `providers` directory in the root of your application.

-Create a service provider.
-The provider will automatically be registered within the `adonisrc.ts` file.
+The `make:provider` command will automtically register the provider inside the `.adonisrc.ts` file.

 - Form: `singular`
 - Suffix: `provider`